MarcelFrank/StockPyrate/README.md

 ## Tasks
 - Refactoring.
 - Translation.
+- Write documentation.
-- Change from german subsite to crawling US site.
+- Change from german subsite to US site.
 - More stocks/indices.
 - Integrate financial data such as income statements (SEC fillings).
 - Make it more versatile (untie the Yahoo-biased parsing, other sources).